-It is a business structure that includes two or more individuals who agreed to work together with the motive to control or manage a business as per either a registered or not registered partnership deed.
+It is a business structure that includes two or more individuals who agree to work together with the motive to control or manage a business as per either a registered or not-registered partnership deed.

-- Easy to commence with the online self-assessment process.
+- Easy to commence the online self-assessment process.